Voice AI Breaks Down Barriers to Job Application

 Zammo’s project, which began in October 2021, is broken down into four key phases: research, ideation, prototyping and MVP open-source development.
 The research team is currently conducting user interviews and surveys to validate the biggest pain points in the existing job search journey for job seekers with visual impairments, as well as existing job board providers and resource providers.

-Guy Tonye, Chief Engineer at Zammo.ai, and John Robinson, Founder and CEO of Open Inclusion, using voice search
+Guy Tonye, Chief Engineer at Zammo.ai, and John Robinson, Founder and CEO of Our Ability, using voice search

 “Understanding the existing job search journey and interfaces for people who are blind or low vision, as well as other access needs, is imperative to identifying the most effective and elegant solution.
 What we learn from the research will guide the rest of this project and hopefully lead us to a truly impactful result,” said Patrick Gilligan, Zammo.ai senior product manager.